ynoproject/ynotranslations/README.md

 A: Not at the moment, [though it may (or may not) happen in the future](https://github.com/EasyRPG/Player/pull/3348).

-### Resources
+### Font Resources for Pictures
 MS Mincho and MS Gothic are fonts used in RPG Maker 2000 and 2003, so you may expect them to appear in some pictures (used for the intro text in Yume 2kki, the menu in the Platformer World, the text at the bottom of the title screen, for instance).
-Other fonts may have been hand-drawn for the game and/or translation, or uses a font which is not known.
+Other fonts may have been hand-drawn for the game and/or translation, or use a font which is not known.

 - Yume 2kki: the font [k8x12s by Num Kadoma](https://fontmeme.com/fonts/k8x12-font/#previewtool) is used for the press any key text during the intro.
 - Uneven Dream: the font for the loading screen is [URW Antiqua](https://ctan.org/tex-archive/fonts/urw/antiqua?lang=en).
 - She Awaits: the font [Rainy Hearts by Camellina](https://www.dafont.com/rainyhearts.font) is used for the instructions.
 - FOG: the font [Chango by Fontstage](https://fonts.google.com/specimen/Chango) is used for the line "a dreamFOG game" in the credits; [Press Start 2P by CodeMan38](https://fonts.google.com/specimen/Press+Start+2P) for the rest of the credits; [TeX Gyre Adventor by Herb Lubalin and Tom Carnase](https://www.1001fonts.com/tex-gyre-adventor-font.html) for the "The Seven Dreamers will return." line.
 The small type lettering uses its own separate font.

 ## Credits
 ### Translation
 * aku - Library's books for the English translation of Yume 2kki
 * Aya - Initial French translation of Yume 2kki
 * bathynomus - Brazilian Portuguese translation of Collective Unconscious